 Short answer: ALL THE THINGS.
 Long answer, I put sriracha on pretty much everything.
 I mix it with ketchup and use it as a dip for fries.
 Of course I drizzle it over my stir-fry, I’ve made sriracha deviled eggs.
 And even fancied things up a bit with Grilled Steak with Sriracha Caramelized Onions.
 Like I said, I put sriracha on all the things.

-If you have experience with Sriracha it should not surprise you to learn that these wings are spicy.
-They are just as spicy, if not a tad bit spicier, than your traditional chicken wing but they aren’t all heat.
-They have a bit of an Asian twist.
+When it comes to chicken wings, Sriracha Chicken Wings are just as spicy, if not a tad bit spicier, than your traditional chicken wing.
+In addition to the sriracha, the sauce that coats these wings has an Asian twist.
 In addition to the Sriracha there is rice vinegar, ginger and garlic.
 The flavor is spicy and tangy, a perfect combination for chicken wings.

 Preheat oven to 425 degrees.
 Line a baking sheet with aluminum foil.
 Set aside.

 Place chicken wings on prepared baking sheet.
 Drizzle with canola oil.
 Bake in preheated oven for 20 minutes.
 Turn and cook for another 15 – 20 minutes or until browned and cooked through.

 While the wings are cooking combine Sriracha, rice vinegar, garlic powder, ground ginger and remaining kosher salt in a bowl and mix well.